materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 Plots and figures are typically the most important part of your article.
 Many readers will first look at them to get a quick sense of what your key results are.
 You need to spend a lot of time making sure the data is presented in a logical and legible manner.

 * All plots must have large, legible fonts.
-For presentations, imagine you are in a huge ballroom in a conference where the famous 80-year-old professor who may be sitting on your hiring committee is sitting at least 50 m away from your projected presentation.
+For presentations, imagine you are in a huge ballroom in a conference where the famous 80-year-old Nobel Laureate who may be in your future hiring committee is sitting at least 50 m away from your projected presentation.
 If he cannot read the plot without difficulty, you have failed.
 * Note that the default line widths, marker sizes and fonts in most graphics software are usually unacceptably small.
 Remember that in papers, the editor is going to scale your graphic into a \< 5cm x 5cm in a typical two-column journal.
 Font sizes typically need to be \> 20 and lines need to be at least \> 3 weight.
 * All graphical data should be prepared in **vector formats** such as SVG, EPS and non-image PDFs so that they can be scaled to arbitrary sizes without loss of resolution.
-Formats such as JPG and PNG are discouraged unless they are prepared from a graphic source.
+Formats such as JPG and PNG are discouraged unless they are prepared from a graphic source with very high resolution.
 E.g., VESTA structure images tend to look good as PNGs.
 Even if the journal states that it prefers a non-vector format like JPG or TIFF, use vector formats first and convert to a high-resolution non-vector format later.
 * Figures should be prepared in professional software such as matplotlib or matlab or Origin.
 Excel figures are generally extremely poor.
 But they can be acceptable in certain instances if you spend the time to make them look right.
 * Learn the basics of color matching.
 There are simply some colors that do not go together.
 [Colorbrewer](http://colorbrewer2.org/) is a good resource.
 Know the difference between color schemes for sequential vs diverging vs qualitative data, and choose schemes that works well for the kind of data you have.